reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 * `@Nullable`, and
 * `@NonNullApi`.

-**Popular IDEs like Eclipse and IntelliJ IDEA can understand these annotations.** They can warn the developers of potential issues during compile time.
+**Popular IDEs like Eclipse and IntelliJ IDEA can understand these annotations.** They can warn developers of potential issues during compile time.

 We are going to use IntelliJ IDEA in this tutorial.
 Let us find out more with some code examples.